Skip to main content

 Advice and Aftercare following insertion

-After IUC insertion, individuals should be given information on the device inserted, including the name of the device, its mode of action, duration of use and time to become effective.
+After Cu-IUD insertion, individuals should be given information on the device inserted, including the name of the device, its mode of action, duration of use and that it will become effective immediately.
 The manufacturer’s booklet/card will usually be given to the patient.

-Where IUC has been inserted outside of product licence information about how and when to perform a pregnancy test should be given.
+Where a Cu-IUD has been inserted outside of product licence information about how and when to perform a pregnancy test should be given.

 With the exception of PPIUC, routine post-insertion check-ups with a clinician are not required.
-However, individuals who have had an IUC inserted should be advised they can seek review at any time if they have concerns, cannot locate their threads, or wish to change their method of contraception.
+They should be advised to seek review at any time if they have concerns or cannot locate the coil threads.
 They should be given information on who to contact and how.
+Local pathways should be followed for PPIUC insertions and follow-up.

-lUC users should be advised to feel for their threads within the first 4–6 weeks after insertion and then at regular intervals (e.g. monthly or after menses) and if they have any concerns suggestive of IUC displacement (e.g. change in bleeding pattern, new-onset pelvic pain).
-Clinicians should explain how to feel for IUC threads and that users should seek review if threads are not palpable, thread length becomes shorter or longer, or the stem of the device is felt.
-Clinicians should explain that any of these changes could mean the IUC is incorrectly sited and therefore effectiveness cannot be guaranteed.
-The individual should be advised to abstain or use an alternative method of contraception until the IUC position is confirmed, and if there has been any recent, condomless sex they should seek advice as emergency contraception may be required.
+Cu-IUD users should feel for the threads within the first 4–6 weeks after insertion and then at regular intervals (e.g. monthly or after menses) and if they have any concerns suggestive of Cu-IUD displacement (e.g. change in bleeding pattern, new-onset pelvic pain).
+Clinicians should explain how to feel for Cu-IUD threads and that users should seek review if threads are not palpable, thread length becomes shorter or longer, or the stem of the device is felt.
+The individual should be advised to abstain or use an alternative method of contraception until the Cu-IUD position is confirmed, and if there has been any recent, condomless sex they should seek advice as emergency contraception may be required.

 • Symptoms of pelvic infection (e.g. change in vaginal discharge, pelvic pain and intermenstrual/ postcoital bleeding)